How Italy’s supreme court challenges government authority: photo of Castel Sant'Angelo in Rome

 The cornerstone of regaining Italian citizenship automatically is establishing legal residency in Italy for one year.
 This process involves obtaining an initial visa, registering your residence with local authorities, and adhering to various legal requirements.
 Ensuring that all residency requirements are met is essential to avoid complications in the citizenship reacquisition process.

 It is important to highlight that one cannot reacquire Italian citizenship through a consulate.
-You must apply for reacquisition at a commune.
+You must apply for reacquisition at their local commune.
 However, contacting the nearest consulate for information is encouraged, and you might find the information you need on their official website.

 As for the documents you will need before going to Italy, it is advisable to send the following to the nearest Italian consulate: an Italian birth certificate, a copy of the US naturalization certificate, copies of your US passport and driving license, or a utility bill for address verification.